Online Mechanism Design for Information Acquisition: Online Information Acquisition with Full Feedback

 \subsection{Algorithm}

 The procedure that we employ to solve the online problem in the full feedback setting is presented in Algorithm \ref{alg:full}.
 The algorithm takes as input the number of rounds $T$, the desired confidence level $\delta$ determining the probability with which the regret and IC violation bound hold, the utility functions $u_\ag$ and $u_\med$, and the prior $p$.
-At each round $t\in [T]$, the algorithm uses the information collected by $\med$ up to $t$ and selects a mechanism $\xivec^t$ that is optimal for linear optimization problem $\LP(\nu^t, \rvec_\med^{\hat\psi^t}, \rvec_\ag^{\hat\psi^t})$, where $\nu^t = 2n|S||\Theta|\varepsilon_\delta^t$.
-Notice that the parameters of the LP are chosen such that the utility vectors are computed replacing the signaling scheme $\psi_\ag$ with the estimated signaling scheme $\hat\psi^t$.
-Furthermore, the feasibility parameter $\nu^t$, which regulates the slackness of the linear program's incentive compatibility constraint, depends on the confidence bound $\varepsilon_\delta^t$.
-Intuitively, this is needed to compensate the uncertainty arising from the use of the estimated signaling scheme instead of $\psi_\ag$.
-Both these choices are fundamental in order to guarantee, with high probability, sublinear cumulative regret and IC violations.
-Indeed, when event $\E_\delta^\full$ holds, on the one hand they guarantee that the optimal IC mechanism $\xivec^\star$ is in the set of feasible mechanisms of $\LP(\nu^t, \rvec_\med^{\hat\psi^t}, \rvec_\ag^{\hat\psi^t})$ implying large receiver's utility, while, on the other hand, they ensure that $\xivec^t$ is $2\nu^t$-IC with respect to the real signaling scheme $\psi_\ag$ implying a small violation of the IC constraints.
+At each round $t\in [T]$, the algorithm uses the information collected by $\med$ up to $t$ and selects a mechanism $\xivec^t$ that is optimal for linear optimization problem $\LP(\nu^t, \hat\rvec_\med^t, \hat\rvec_\ag^t)$, where $\nu^t = 2 |\C|\varepsilon_\delta^t$.
+Notice that the feasibility parameter $\nu^t$, which regulates the slackness of the linear program's incentive compatibility constraint, depends on the confidence bound $\varepsilon_\delta^t$.
+Intuitively, this is needed to compensate the uncertainty arising from the use of the estimated utility parameters $\hat\rvec_{\med}^t$, $\hat\rvec_{\ag}^t$ instead of the true parameters $\rvec_{\med}$, $\rvec_{\ag}$.
+This choice of the slackness parameter $\nu^t$ is fundamental in order to guarantee, with high probability, sublinear cumulative regret and IC violations.
+Indeed, when event $\E_\delta^\full$ holds, on the one hand it guarantees that the optimal IC mechanism $\xivec^\star$ is in the set of feasible mechanisms of $\LP(\nu^t, \hat\rvec_\med^t, \hat\rvec_\ag^{t})$ implying large receiver's utility, while, on the other hand, it ensures that $\xivec^t$ is $2\nu^t$-IC with respect to the real utility vectors $\rvec_{\med}$, $\rvec_{\ag}$, implying a small violation of the IC constraints.
 These two properties can then be leveraged to obtain the following Theorem.

 \begin{restatable}{theorem}{thfull} For any $\delta\in (0, 1)$, with probability at least $1-\delta$, Algorithm \ref{alg:full} guarantees

 \end{restatable}